dotnet/docs/docs/architecture/modernize-desktop/windows-migration.md

 WinRT APIs are object-oriented, well-structured application programming interfaces (APIs) that give Windows 10 developers access to everything the operating system has to offer.
-Through WinRT APIs you can integrate functionalities like Push Notifications, Device APIs, Microsoft Ink, and WinML, among others on your desktop apps.
+Through WinRT APIs, you can integrate functionalities like Push Notifications, Device APIs, Microsoft Ink, and WinML, among others on your desktop apps.